PokemonAutomation/Microcontroller/Wiki/Programs/PokemonSwSh/ShinyHuntUnattended-Regigigas.md

 [Please read the appendix to understand how unattended shiny-hunting programs work.](UnattendedShinyHunting.md)

-If you’re here, you are probably experienced with the other unattended reset programs.
+If you're here, you are probably experienced with the other unattended reset programs.
 As a warning, the Regigigas program is by far the most difficult and complicated to setup.
 And to top it off, it is also the slowest.

 This program does one encounter every ~2 minutes.
 This leads to 5.5 day odds for a shiny.
 If you intend to square hunt with this program, average time is 3 months on one Switch.
 Therefore, this program will be a test of patience.